-The National Badminton Museum has managed to purchased one of the extremely rare Birmal aluminium badminton rackets for the National Racket Collection.
+The National Badminton Museum has managed to acquire an extremely rare Birmal aluminium badminton racket for the National Racket Collection.

-The racket was not a success, one of the main reasons was probably that so much damage was done to the shuttlecocks by the metal strings.
+The Birmal was not a success, one of the main reasons was probably that so much damage was done to the shuttlecocks by the metal strings.